reowst/sdk/FAQ.md

 ## What locations are supported by Network Next?

-Network Next is deployed worldwide except mainland China.
+Network Next is deployed worldwide!

 ## Do you have an Unreal Engine 4 Plugin?